fedora-infra/is-it-in-rhel/README.rst

 :Version: 1.0
 :License: GPLv2 or any later version

-`is-it-in-rhel` is a commande line utility to find out if a specific package
+`is-it-in-rhel` is a command line utility to find out if a specific package
     is packaged in RHEL or not.

 .. contents::